 IP Warmup

-Mailtrap offers both a pool of shared IP addresses as well as an option to get a dedicated one.
+Mailtrap offers both shared IP addresses as well as dedicated IPs.

 Shared IP vs Dedicated IP

-An alternative approach is a dedicated IP.
-It’s the IP address that only you use for sending emails.
-As such, you have full control over your reputation and can influence it with each email sent - positively but also negatively.
+A dedicated IP is the IP address that only you use for sending emails.
+As such, you have full control over your reputation and can influence it with each email sent.

 Automated IP warmup at Mailtrap